thorsten/phpMyFAQ/docs/development.md

     $ cd phpMyFAQ
     $ curl -s https://getcomposer.org/installer | php
     $ php composer.phar install
-    $ yarn install
+    $ pnpm install
-    $ yarn build
+    $ pnpm build

 Then just start a normal, local phpMyFAQ installation.

-If you change some JavaScript code, you have to re-build the .js files into one with the following yarn task:
+If you change some JavaScript code, you have to re-build the .js files into one with the following PNPM task:

-    $ yarn build
+    $ pnpm build

 During development, you can use the watch mode:

-    $ yarn build:watch
+    $ pnpm build:watch

 To run the PHPUnit based tests, you can use the following command: